Baxter-stack/Baxter-stack/README.md

 # Hello, I'm BAKARY!
 <a href="https://www.linkedin.com/in/b-sa/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my repository!
 I am currently undergoing my undergrad at UMGC majoring in Cybersecurity Technology.
 A dedicated cybersecurity specialist with experience in incident detection, analysis, and response within 24/7 SOC environments.
 My experience includes utilizing advanced EDR tools such as SentinelOne, Carbon Black, and CrowdStrike, and managing SIEM systems to optimize threat detection and response.

-## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Below you can view some of my projects and certifications!

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | SIEM Configuration and Log Analysis            | <a href="https://github.com/Baxter-stack/SIEM_SETUP">SIEM Lab</a>|